Code-Institute-Submissions/data-centric-project-4/README.md

 ## Deployment

 This project was deployed in github pages using the git commands.
-This project was also deployed in Heroku
+This project was also deployed in Heroku.

 ## Credits